 This is where surrounding yourself with plants comes in handy.
 Plants are beautiful but their benefits go well beyond aesthetics.

 NASA research as far back as the 1980s showed that plants can reduce levels of pollutants such as benzene, formaldehyde and carbon monoxide.
 These are found in a range of household items such as wallpaper, upholstery and cleaning products, so more time indoors means more time surrounded by these chemicals.
-Plants reduce the levels by breathing the toxins in alongside carbon dioxide, then releasing it back into the air in the form of oxygen.
+Indoor Plants reduce the levels by breathing the toxins in alongside carbon dioxide, then releasing it back into the air in the form of oxygen.
 A breath of fresh air has always been the simplest way for a quick mood boost!

 Humidity levels fall during winter months as we keep the heating on.
 The dry air can be detrimental to our skin and our eyes by drying the outer layers and causing discomfort.
 But low humidity levels can also be detrimental to our health - studies have shown that colds are more common in people who spend more time in dry rooms.
 Plants raise humidity levels as they release water through their leaves - the bigger the leaves the better the plant is at this.
 As colds have a detrimental effect on our moods, plants are a great way of staying happier.